 Co-operation between organisations is crucial to protect vulnerable members of our society; by learning together we build mutually respectful and trusting relationships which form the foundation of partnership working and this promotes better protection for adults, children and support for families.
 Good quality safeguarding training can improve practice and consequently make a difference for children and adults.

-SPB Inter-agency training is led by two Safeguarding Partnership Board Training Officers: Aimie Tonsberg and Claire Farley.
+SPB Inter-agency training is led by a Safeguarding Partnership Board Training Officer: Claire Farley.
 The Training Programme is also supported by members of the Child Safeguarding Training Pool, Adult Safeguarding Training Pool, local experienced practitioners, and some courses are facilitated by independent trainers from the U.K who are experts in their field.

-Please contact Aimie or Claire with any questions or comments about the Training Programme.
+Please contact Claire or Nikki with any questions or comments about the Training Programme.